ruby-hyperloop/ruby-hyperloop.io/source/tools.html.md

 ## Tools

 As most of the Hyperloop gems use [Opal](http://opalrb.org/), you have the whole Opal universe of tools available to you.
-The following two have been designed to work with Reactrb:
+The following two have been designed to work with HyperReact:

 ### [Opal Hot Reloader](https://github.com/fkchang/opal-hot-reloader)